gadenbuie/slides/seamless-epoxy/README.md

 Acknowledge that there are often many many decisions packed into very tight spaces in our reports.
-Beyond the obvious issues of putting together the data in the first place, even once you have the data in your handles (or your console), you still face a journey from table to narrative.
+Beyond the obvious issues of putting together the data in the first place, even once you have the data in your hands (or your console), you still face a journey from table to narrative.

 Here, let’s see what I mean: